necst/automated-arancino/README.md

 ## Run

-automated-arancino is components by four components:
+automated-arancino is composed by four components:

-* mbare is the agent that has to be executed inside the VMs.
+* The agent, which has to be executed inside the VMs.
 ```
 	python mbare.py
 ```